cwallacebailey/Django-SouthWest-Walkers/README.md

 The user profile displays all posts the user has made, paginated by 6 shown in rows of 3.
 This allows the user to see everything they have done and feel a sense of pride over their achievements.
 Note pagination will be explained in the home section.

-The user is able to see their progress towards walking all of the brecon beacons major peaks which is picked up from any posts they have added to the blog.
+The user is able to see their progress towards walking all of the Brecon beacons major peaks which is picked up from any posts they have added to the blog.
 Peaks reached get a gold mountain next to them and are put into the "You've conquered:" section.
 Peaks still left to walk have a silver hiker symbol and are left in the "Still left to conquer:" section

 ![Profile Progress](static/media/progress.png)